woctezuma/steam-BEiT/README.md

 Larger models are available by changing a keyword in their name: `large` (1.2 GB) instead of `base` (400 MB).

 NB: [Table 9][ms-beit-table9] shows that BEiT performs worse than DINO in terms of linear probing on ImageNet-1k.
+However, keep in mind that DINO [concatenates features][DINO-feature-extraction] of intermediate layers!

 ## Data